H. K. Bedford

 The H. K Bedford was a passenger and trade ship of the Greene Line.

-Ship history

-It was built in 1886 at Jeffersonville, Indiana for trade along the Ohio River and upper Cumberland River.
+It was built in 1886 at Jeffersonville, Indiana, for trade along the Ohio River and upper Cumberland River.
 In June 1890 she was purchased by Gordon C. Greene.
-She was caught in an ice floe and sank on February 29, 1912 about 8 miles upstream from Marietta, Ohio.
+She was caught in an ice floe and sank on February 29, 1912, about 8 miles upstream from Marietta, Ohio.